 We love finding ideas that capitalize on new ways to use stuff you probably have already in another part of your home.
 In this instance, it's your office!
 Megan, the blogger behind The Homes I Have Made, put file holders from Target to work in her fridge to corral everything from herbs to snack packs.

 See what else she likes to use: My 7 Favorite Baskets for Organizing Your Home at The Homes I Have Made

-5. And grab a binder clip.
+Install a binder clip.

 If your fridge has wire shelves and you have a bunch of bottled water or other drinks, you might want to grab a binder clip while you're in your office.
 This idea comes from Flickr user Matthew Perry: Just slip the clip through some of the wires on the shelf and it'll act as a wedge to hold stacked bottles in place.